fbpx

 Candidates are required to complete multiple recruitment and assessment steps to be considered for the Security Police Officer Position.
 These steps include, but are not limited to, the following:

-• Successfully passing the Wunderlich Assessment, an online test of general cognitive abilities.
+• Successfully pass the Wonderlic Assessment, an online test of general cognitive abilities.

-• Participation in an onsite Recruitment Assessment event tentatively scheduled for January 11, 2024.
+• Participation in an onsite Recruitment Assessment event scheduled for June 6, 2024.
 An invitation with detailed instructions, along with any required forms, is emailed to eligible applicants prior to the event.
 This event is conducted in Los Alamos, New Mexico at an altitude of approximately 7,400 feet.
 Travel arrangements and costs are not organized or reimbursed by N2MIS and are the responsibility of the applicant.
 This onsite assessment includes:

 • Advanced Readiness Standards testing as outlined in 10 CFR 1046.